kidq330/lannot/README.markdown

 Installation
 ------------
-LAnnotate requires Frama-C 17 (Chlorine) or later to be installed.
+LAnnotate requires Frama-C 18 (Argon) or later to be installed.
-A patch (Chlorine.patch) is available for LUncov compatibility.
 Once Frama-C is installed, run autoconf, configure, compile and install
 LAnnotate:
     autoconf